CovertLab/WholeCellEcoliRelease/docs/TODO/cleanup.md

 6. wholecell/reconstruction
     * Eliminate redundant/dependent entries from the KB object
     * Do something about validation (DONE - removed)
-    * Represent arrays as sparse and use methods to access full arrays (created on demand)
+    * Represent arrays as sparse and use methods to access full arrays (created on demand) (DONE)
     * Move more information out of KB into SQL
     * Move more information into KB from processes
     * Create unique molecule entries based on attribute lists + names of bulk molecules (as to inherit the proper masses) (partially done)